bcrisologo/headphone-amp-calculator/README.md

-# Headphone Power Requirements Calculator Site
+# Headphone Power Requirements Calculator

 This is a react-based website with the main purpose of calculating power requirements for headphones at different loudness levels.